-In the area ion implantation, we mainly compete against Applied Materials, Inc. Axcelis and Applied Materials are the only ion implant manufacturers with a full range of implant products, as well as service and support infrastructures able to service our customers globally.
-Other non-U.S. players we compete with include Sumitomo Heavy Industries Ion Technology Co.
+In the market for ion implantation systems, we mainly compete against Applied Materials, Inc. ("Applied Materials").
+Axcelis and Applied Materials are the only ion implant system manufacturers with a full range of implant products.
+Other implantation equipment manufacturers we compete with include Sumitomo Heavy Industries Ion Technology Co.
 Ltd. and Nissin Ion Equipment Co., Ltd in Japan, Advanced Ion Beam Technology, Inc. in Taiwan, as well as CETC Electronics Equipment Group Co., Ltd. in the People's Republic of China.
 Non-U.S. suppliers may have an advantage over U.S. suppliers under recently established U.S. export controls regulation for shipments to China.
+We also provide aftermarket service and parts to service our customers globally.
+In this market, there are many competitors, often based in the customer's location, offering alternatives to Axcelis services and certified products.